Search for the charmonium weak decay $\psi(2S)\to D_s^-\pi^+ + c.c.$ and $\psi(2S)\to D_s^-\rho^+ + c.c.$: Introduction

 In this study, we search for two weak decays of the charmonium meson $\psi(2S)$.
 These decays are $\psi(2S)\to D_s^-\pi^+$ and $\psi(2S)\to D_s^-\rho^+$, and the search utilises $2712\times10^6 \ \psi(2S)$ events collected at $\sqrt{s}=3.686\ \rm{GeV}$ with the BESIII detector.
 As illustrated by the tree-level Feynman diagrams shown in Fig.~\ref{fig:feynman_diag}, only one of the charm quarks in the charmonium state decays into a lighter quark through the weak interaction.
 The corresponding charged-conjugate processes of the two decay channels are implied throughout this paper.

 Although weak decays of charmonium have not yet been observed experimentally, many weak decay channels have been investigated theoretically, such as $J/\psi\to PP/PV$ decays~( where $P$ stands for a pseudoscalar meson, $V$ stands for a vector meson) and weak decays of the $J/\psi$ meson with a semileptonic final state.
-The BESIII collaboration has also searched for several weak decays of charmonium mesons, and the experimental results and SM predictions are summarized in Table~\ref{tab:BF_experiment}.
+Various theoretical models have been proposed to investigate the charmonium weak decays, including the heavy quark spin symmetry model~(HQSS)~\cite{Sanchis:1994}, the framework of QCD sum rules~(QCDSR)~\cite{wang:2008a, wang:2008b}, the covariant light-front quark model~(CLFQM)~\cite{shen:2008, Sun:2023psi2S_BF_prediction}, the Bauer, Stech and Wirbel~(BSW) model~\cite{dhir:2013}, the covariant constituent quark model~(CCQM)~\cite{ivanov:2015}, the Bethe–Salpeter~(BS) method~\cite{tian:2017}, the relativistic quark model (RQM) based on the quasipotential approach~\cite{Galkin:2026kdf}, and a recent Lattice QCD~(LQCD) calculation~\cite{Meng:2024nyo}.
+The BESIII collaboration has also searched for several weak decays of charmonium mesons, and the experimental results and SM predictions are summarized in Table~\ref{tab:BF_experiment}~\cite{Li:2026ced}.
 For decays $\psi(2S)\to D_s^-\pi^+$ and $\psi(2S)\to D_s^-\rho^+$, the SM predicts that their BFs are $1.23^{+0.70}_{-0.72}\times 10^{-10}$ and $1.22^{+0.45}_{-0.32}\times 10^{-9}$, respectively~\cite{Sun:2023psi2S_BF_prediction}.

-In this study, a stepwise blind analysis method is used to avoid potential bias from the analyzers.
+In this study, a stepwise closed-box analysis method is used to avoid potential bias from the analyzers.
 First, the selection criteria are determined solely based on Monte-Carlo~(MC) simulated samples.
 Then, a small data sample, which is randomly selected from the original experimental data sample and contains roughly 10\% of the total events, is used to validate the analysis method and obtain a preliminary result.
 Finally, the analysis method determined in the previous steps is applied to the entire data sample to obtain the final result.